Foreign interventions by the United States: Arab Spring and Operation Inherent Resolve

 2013–2014 saw the rise of the Islamic State of Iraq and the Levant (ISIL/ISIS) terror organization in the Middle East.
 In June 2014, during Operation Inherent Resolve, the U.S. re-intervened into Iraq and began airstrikes against ISIL there in response to prior gains by the terrorist group that threatened U.S. assets (including the U.S. embassy) and Iraqi government forces.
-This was followed by more airstrikes on ISIL in Syria in September 2014, where the U.S.-led coalition targeted ISIL positions throughout the war-ravaged nation.
+This was followed by more airstrikes on ISIL in Syria in September 2014, where the U.S.-led coalition targeted ISIL positions throughout the country.
 Initial airstrikes involved fighters, bombers, and cruise missiles.
-The coalition maintains a sizable ground presence in Syria today.
 The U.S. officially re-intervened in Libya in 2015 as part of Inherent Resolve.

 In March 2015, President Obama declared that he had authorized U.S. forces to provide logistical and intelligence support to Saudi Arabia in their military intervention in Yemen, establishing a "Joint Planning Cell" with them.
 American and British forces participated in the blockade of Yemen.
 In 2024, in response to Houthi attacks on commercial and naval vessels during the Red Sea crisis, the UK and the Biden administration launched a new bombing campaign in Yemen, which was continued by the Donald Trump administration before arranging a bilateral ceasefire.

+By 2017 the MV Ocean Trader, a discreet Special Warfare Support vessel operated by Military Sealift Command, was in operation.
+The Ocean Trader serves as a floating, mobile barracks and command center for U.S. special operations units abroad.
+The "mothership" increases their deployability range when called upon for missions and foreign interventions.

 In March 2021, the Biden administration designated al-Shabaab in Mozambique as a terrorist organization and, at the request of the Mozambique government, intervened in the Cabo Delgado conflict.
 Army Special Forces were deployed in the country to train Mozambican marines.

 During his first term, President Donald Trump was the first U.S. president in decades to not commit the military to new foreign campaigns, instead continuing wars and operations he inherited from his predecessors, including interventions in Iraq, Syria and Somalia.
 The Trump administration often used economic pressure against international adversaries such as Venezuela and the Islamic Republic of Iran.
 In 2019, tensions between the U.S. and Iran triggered a crisis in the Persian Gulf which saw the U.S. bolster its military presence in the region, the creation of the International Maritime Security Construct to combat attacks on commercial shipping, and the assassination of prominent Iranian general Qasem Soleimani.

-During his second term, after the Biden administration, Trump inherited a crisis in the Middle East and the impact of the ongoing Russian invasion of Ukraine, both of which involve varying levels of American diplomatic and military intervention.
-On June 22, 2025, Trump ordered B-2 Spirit and Tomahawk strikes on Iranian nuclear facilities amid the Iran–Israel war.
-The Trump administration played a role in mediating the 2025 India–Pakistan conflict alongside brokering and facilitating peace agreements between the DR Congo and Rwanda, Armenia and Azerbaijan, and Cambodia and Thailand.